 In normal conditions, fatty acids modulate intestinal homeostasis and immune responses.
 Fatty acids derived from linoleic acid have shown an important anti-inflammatory effect after TNF-α and DSS treatment.
 Administration of 10-hydroxy-cis-12-octadecenoic acid counteracted loss of junction molecules induced by TNF-α in vitro and DSS in vivo[40] (Table 1).

 Propionate, a short-chain fatty acid, also had anti-inflammatory effects in DSS colitis.
-Pre-administration and co-treatment of propionate during DSS treatment reduced inflammation by inhibiting expression of the proinflammatory cytokines IL-1β, IL-6, and TNF-α, and reduced myeloperoxidase activity and neutrophil recruitment[41].
-Propionate treatment also reduced the paracellular flux of FITC-dextran and restored epithelia barrier functions by inhibiting the downregulation of occludin, ZO-1 and E-cadherin.
-In a similar manner, oleanolic acid (OA) stabilized intercellular junctions during DSS treatment by preventing downregulation of ZO-1, occludin, and E-cadherin expression and promoting the expression of IL-10[42].
-Moreover, OA promoted differentiation of T-cells into Treg cells, while suppressing differentiation into Th17 cells (Table 1).
+Pre-administration and co-treatment of propionate during DSS treatment reduced inflammation by inhibiting expression of the proinflammatory cytokines IL-1β, IL-6 and TNF-α and reduced myeloperoxidase activity and neutrophil recruitment[41].
+Propionate treatment also reduced the paracellular flux of FITC-dextran and restored epithelia barrier functions by inhibiting the down-regulation of occludin, ZO-1 and E-cadherin.
+In a similar manner, oleanolic acid stabilized intercellular junctions during DSS treatment by preventing down-regulation of ZO-1, occludin and E-cadherin expression and promoting the expression of IL-10[42].
+Moreover, oleanolic acid promoted differentiation of T-cells into Treg cells while suppressing differentiation into Th17 cells (Table 1).

 Peptides

 Peptides derived from more complex molecules such as hormones have demonstrated promising anti-inflammatory activities during colitis.
-Chromofungin, a short peptide derived from Chromogranin-A (CgA) has been shown to ameliorate colitis after intracolonic injection of CgA by decreasing expression of IL18, promoting the expression of IL-10 and preventing the downregulation of intercellular junctions such as claudin-1, ZO-1, E-cadherin and occludin[43].
-This is interesting as DSS increased the number of CgA-positive enteroendocrine cells in the mucosa; and also UC patients showed higher numbers of CgA-positive cells[44], suggesting that this increase could be a protective countermeasure during colitis (Table 1).
+Chromofungin, a short peptide derived from Chromogranin-A (CgA) has been shown to ameliorate colitis after intracolonic injection of CgA by decreasing expression of IL-18, promoting the expression of IL-10 and preventing the down-regulation of intercellular junctions such as claudin-1, ZO-1, E-cadherin and occludin[43].
+This is interesting as DSS increased the number of CgA-positive enteroendocrine cells in the mucosa.
+UC patients showed higher numbers of CgA-positive cells[44] suggesting that this increase could be a protective countermeasure during colitis (Table 1).

 Catestin (CST) is an enterochromaffin-derived peptide that has anti-inflammatory activity.
-However, in UC patients, presence of CST was reduced compared to healthy controls; and intra-rectal administration of CST decreased clinical signs of DSS colitis by reducing the expression of IL-8 and IL-18, preventing the activation of STAT3 and maintaining claudin-1, ZO-1 and occludin expression[45].
-In a similar way, substance P, a neuropeptide of 11 amino acids expressed in the intestines attenuated DSS colitis by preventing decreased expression of ZO-1 and E-cadherin and colon tissue damage[46].
+However, in UC patients presence of catestin was reduced compared to healthy controls, and intrarectal administration of catestin decreased clinical signs of DSS colitis by reducing the expression of IL-8 and IL-18 preventing the activation of STAT3 and maintaining claudin-1, ZO-1 and occludin expression[45].
+In a similar way, substance P, a neuropeptide of 11 amino acids expressed in the intestines, attenuated DSS colitis by preventing decreased expression of ZO-1 and E-cadherin and colon tissue damage[46].

-Porcine β-defensine-2 (pBD) is an antimicrobial peptide produced in the intestines.
-DSS-colitis signs were significantly improved after intrarectal administration of pBD2 due to reduced expression of proinflammatory cytokines, reduced epithelial apoptosis and neutrophil infiltration, suppression of NO synthase and COX-2 and preservation of intercellular junctions[47].
+Porcine β-defensine-2 is an antimicrobial peptide produced in the intestines.
+DSS-colitis signs were significantly improved after intrarectal administration of porcine β-defensine-2 due to reduced expression of proinflammatory cytokines, reduced epithelial apoptosis and neutrophil infiltration, suppression of nitric oxide synthase and cyclo-oxygenase-2 and preservation of intercellular junctions[47].
 In IL-10-deficient and T-cell adoptive transfer mouse models of colitis, treatment with antrum mucosa peptide (AMP-18) protected against weight loss and colon shortening[48].
 Of note, AMP-18-deficient mice treated with DSS showed exacerbated colitis and high mortality, which could be counteracted by AMP administration[48].
-In wild-type mice treated with DSS, AMP-18 protected against UC by strengthening PKCζ phosphorylation and recruitment of a molecular complex (Par6/Cdc42∙GTP/ECT2/Par3) that facilitated the assembly of TJs[49] (Table 1).
+In WT mice treated with DSS, AMP-18 protected against UC by strengthening PKCζ phosphorylation and recruitment of a molecular complex (Par6/Cdc42∙GTP/ECT2/Par3) that facilitated the assembly of TJs[49] (Table 1).

 Bacterial products